 Everything you need to know about our plug-in install, setup steps, configuration and usage of various features

-We included Advanced MIDI Settings function to Virus Editor plug-in so that you can control which messages gets processed and which do not.
-You can open Advaced MIDI Settings window from by clicking ADV.
-MIDI SETTINGS button in the plug-in user interface.
+You can control which messages gets processed and which do not.
+Open Advanced MIDI Settings window by clicking ADVANCED MIDI SETTINGS button (bottom left corner) in the plug-in user interface.

 You can block messages being processed from DAW or from the Synthesizer itself.
 Settings seen in the image below are default values.

 Allow certain MIDI messages to pass into plug-in / application processor within Incoming MIDI setting section.
 Green check mark means it will be processed and when there is no check mark, it will be bypassed.
 Process DAW messages and Process Hardware messages has their own set of data “filters” [3-9] available as follows:

 - Poly Aftertouch

 - Part LEDs tracks incoming MIDI and SysEx messages